JiayiLiuCA/JiayiLiuCA.github.io-2019/source/_posts/LeetCode-394-Decode-String.md

     string decodeString(string s) {
         int i = 0;
         return decodeString(s,i); //start from index 0;
          // a temporary cannot bind to a non-const reference.
-Have declare an int.
+Have to declare an int first.
     }
     string decodeString(const string &s, int &i) { // i is starting index
         // Forgot to use reference in parameters